 Differential Cost or Incremental Cost is the difference in total relevant cost between two alternatives.
-Commonly, these alternatives are ‘make or buy’, ‘two different level of activity’, etc.
+These alternatives are ‘make or buy,’ ‘two different levels of activity, etc.

-Differential cost is known as an incremental cost.
-It is that additional cost which will incur if one alternative is chosen in place of other.
-In short, two options are compared in terms of their total costs and the difference between their total costs is termed as an incremental cost.
-The change in the revenues of two alternatives is termed as incremental revenue.
+Differential cost is known as incremental cost.
+It is that additional cost that will incur if one alternative is chosen in place of another.
+In short, two options are compared in terms of their total costs, and the difference between their total costs is termed an incremental cost.
+The change in the revenues of two alternatives is termed incremental revenue.

 Differential Cost Analysis

-Differential Cost Analysis is conducted to take important decisions such as ‘make or buy’, change in the level of activity, adding/sinking a product, change in product mix, export orders, goods marketed in a new market etc. In differential / incremental cost analysis, only the relevant costs are taken into consideration.
-Fixed costs or costs that have already incurred in past are not relevant.
+Differential Cost Analysis is conducted to take important decisions such as ‘make or buy,’ change in activity level, adding/sinking a product, change in product mix, export orders, goods marketed in a new market, etc. In differential / incremental cost analysis, only the relevant costs are taken into consideration.
+Fixed costs or costs already been incurred in the past are not relevant.
 Future costs that are mainly variable costs are taken into consideration.
-The use of differential cost analysis is only to take management decision and has no relevance to accounting or book-keeping.
+The use of differential cost analysis only takes management decisions and has no relevance to accounting or book-keeping.
 There is no journal entry suggested by any accounting standard for a differential cost.

 Differential Cost Example

-Differential Cost Example of ‘make or buy’ decision and ‘different level of activity’ are explained to understand the concept better.
-Please refer the table below.
+Differential Cost Example of ‘make or buy’ decision and ‘different level of activity’ is explained to understand the concept better.
+Please refer to the table below.
 Make or buy situation appears when the management has an option to either manufacture a particular product or buy from the market.
-Apparently, if we see, per unit cost of buying from the market is less than the manufacturing cost.
-Here, we will have to think twice because the $15 includes $5 of fixed manufacturing cost.
-The $50,000 is already spent and will become idle capacity in case product is bought from the market.
-Therefore, the comparison should be done between $10 of manufacturing and $13 of buying and the decision is quite clear.
+If we see, the per-unit cost of buying from the market is less than the manufacturing cost.
+Here, we will have to think twice because the $15 includes $5 of fixed manufacturing costs.
+The $50,000 is already spent and will become idle capacity if the product is bought from the market.
+Therefore, the comparison should be made between $10 for manufacturing and $13 for buying, and the decision is quite clear.
 ‘MAKE’ is a better option here.

 |Particulars||Total No. of Units||10,000.00|